Last Updated on April 26, 2023

-- Ensure all the questions are answered completely and no blank spaces are left on the form.
+- Ensure you answer all questions completely and leave no blank spaces on the form.

 Content in this publication is for informational purposes only and not intended as legal advice, nor should it be relied on as such.
 For additional information on the issues discussed, consult an attorney at one of the two U.S. Law Firms working with the Envoy Platform or another qualified professional.
 On non-U.S. immigration issues, consult an Envoy global immigration service provider or another qualified representative.